PasamonteG/SQLDI_Install/SQLDI_V13_Lab_Exercises.md

 # SQL Data Insights V13 Lab Exercises

-This document is to formally written today
+This document contains the instructions for performing a hands-on lab exercise for using SQLDI V13.

 ## Two Documents